datanav/docs/concepts.rst

 Data type
 ---------

-Typically represents one concept within a system.
+Typically represents one concept within a system, e.g. customers in a CRM system.

 .. _whatis-connector: